dew-landscapes/envClean/README.md

 ## Filtering an 'area of interest'

+An area of interest, or geographic range, sets the spatial boundary for the cleaning.
+Adding geographic (or spatial) bins based on a raster that spans the area of interest is another way to achieve the same end.

 This example uses the `flor_all` data frame and the simple feature `aoi`.
 Converting `flor_all` to `sf` allows plotting them together.

 Load `flor_all`